GotenXiao/SteamDatabaseBackend/Docker.md

 child services that require access to the database, they should be attached to the backend network as well.

+You will need to create a valid `settings.json` file and place it alongside the `docker-compose.yml` file - see `settings.json.default` for a sample.

-You will need to download the [database schema file](https://github.com/SteamDatabase/steamdb.info/blob/master/Database.sql) from the main repository and place it alongside the `docker-compose.yml` file to initialise the database.
+You will also need to download the [database schema file](https://github.com/SteamDatabase/steamdb.info/blob/master/Database.sql) from the main repository and place it alongside the `docker-compose.yml` file to initialise the database.
 One thing to be aware of when first starting the stack is that the database will take some time to setup on first run, so you